leyu-wfh/leyu-wfh.github.io/README.md

 The 2nd chart (mid) is a candlestick chart with fake data, based on https://plotly.com/javascript/candlestick-charts/

-The 3rd chart (bottom) is a candlestick chart with real USDJPY data, retrieved from Alpha Vantage
+The 3rd chart (bottom) is a candlestick chart with real USDJPY data, via REST API from Alpha Vantage

 ## Project setup
 ```